Series: Law & Order: Special Victims Unit aka: Lawand Order SVU

 Worth It: In "Spectacle", the criminal states that it's worth being arrested and punished for faking a kidnapping and rape because he accomplished what he set out to do: to get the police to revisit his kidnapped brother's cold case.

-Worthy Opponent: The only defense attorney who is consistently portrayed in a positive manner is constitutional lawyer Barry Moredock, who clearly despises many of his clients but represents them anyway for the sake of the constitution.
+Worthy Opponent: One of the only defense attorneys who is consistently portrayed in a positive manner is constitutional lawyer Barry Moredock, who clearly despises many of his clients but represents them anyway for the sake of the constitution.
 He even becomes a judge later in the show's run.

 Wounded Gazelle Gambit: Used more than once, like the case where a woman has consensual sex with her lawyer and then accuses her ex-husband of raping her... purely out of bitchy spite and to ruin his life.
 The guy can't prove that he wasn't a marital rapist, loses it and sets her on fire.
 In her very death bed, she keeps lying to Olivia about how she was "raped".
 Olivia only finds out the truth casually, as she speaks to the lawyer, and is appalled by how it got Worse.